gitKearney/php7-from-scratch/README.md

 #### Nginx Virtualbox Bug
 You'll need to edit `/etc/nginx/nginx.conf` and change the line `sendfile on;` to `sendfile off;`

 What will happen is changes to static files (CSS and Javascript) files won't be updated.
-Turning off _sendfile_ will cause Nginx to serve the file via a different method and the new file's changes will be displayed immediately
+Turning off _sendfile_ will cause Nginx to serve the file via a different method and the new file's changes will be displayed immediately.

+## Development on Virtual Machines
+If you are developing on a virtual machine, like VirtualBox or Parallels and want to use this setup for development, heres how to set up the virtual machine.

+Again, this will be for an Ubuntu server.
+We will mount a directory on your harddrive and sync it to a directory on the virtual machine.

+# VIRTUALBOX
+### Step 1: mount guest additions
+Insert the guest additions CD image, then run this on the Linux VM

+    sudo mount /dev/cdrom /media/cdrom

+### Step 2: install guest additions:

+   sudo /media/cdrom/VBoxLinuxAdditions.run

+### Step 3: Create the mount point for Linux to mount the shared folder
+Run this in the Linux virtual machine

+    mkdir ~/host

+On VirtualBox settings page, add a shared folder by navigating to the folder you want to share.
+Then, click on the folder and name it "share" in the VirtualBox GUI

+### Step 4: Mount directory
+You'll have to run this command after every restart of the guest OS

+    sudo mount -t vboxsf -o rw,uid=1000,gid=1000 share ~/host

+# PARALLELS

+### Step 1: make sure CD drive is empty

+    sudo eject /dev/cdrom

+### Step 2: Connect the parallels tools ISO from the menubar

+### Step 3: Mount the Parallels Tools CD

+    sudo mkdir -p /media/cdrom

+### Step 4: Install headers to build Parallel Tools

+    sudo apt-get install linux-headers-$(uname -r)
+    sudo apt-get install kpartx dkms

+### Step 5: Mount the CD and change to the CD-ROM directory

+    sudo mount /dev/cdrom /media/cdrom
+    cd /media/cdrom

+### Step 6: Install Parallel Tools

+    sudo ./install

+what is mount -o exec?